DeutscheBahnAG/components/packages/react/src/logo/README.md

 - Pixel-perfect rendering
 - Retina and high-resolution displays compatible
 - Exact proportions – the logo will look exactly as it should
-- The DBX Logo component gets visually optimized to look visually balanced when used in white on darker background
+- The DB Logo component gets visually optimized to look visually balanced when used in white on darker background

-By using the DBX Logo component you can be sure your project adheres the DB brand with the highest possible quality.
+By using the DB Logo component you can be sure your project adheres the DB brand with the highest possible quality.

 ```jsx noeditor
 import tokens from '@bahn-x/dbx-tokens/src/deutsche-bahn';